CalStott/VPCs/vpc_notes.md

 VPCs provide businesses with **full control over their cloud networking environment, enabling them to securely launch and manage resources** (like EC2 instances) in a private, isolated space that mirrors their on-premises network.

 Some benefits include:
-- **Enhanced Security and Isolation**: Allows control over their network boundaries.
+- **Enhanced Security and Isolation** - Allows control over their network boundaries.
 Can segregate environments within the same cloud account e.g. dev, staging, production
-- **Customisable Network Architecture**: Can create private subnets for databases and public subnets for web servers
+- **Customisable Network Architecture** - Can create private subnets for databases and public subnets for web servers
 - **Cost Efficiency**: Only pay for resources that are used
-- **Secure Connectivity to Other Networks**: VPC Peering allows secure communication between different VPCs supporting multi-team setups
+- **Secure Connectivity to Other Networks** - VPC Peering allows secure communication between different VPCs supporting multi-team setups
-- **Improved Agility and Speed**: Can experiment without affecting production environments encouraging faster innovation
+- **Improved Agility and Speed** - Can experiment without affecting production environments encouraging faster innovation
-- **Compliance and Governance**: Easier to audit, log and monitor network activity for compliance purposes
+- **Compliance and Governance** - Easier to audit, log and monitor network activity for compliance purposes

 ## How do VPCs help DevOps?